 Home Office Expenses

-If you are an employee, the running costs of a home office are not generally able to be claimed.
-However, if part of your employment involves working from home significantly, a portion of the running costs may be claimed as a tax deduction in your online tax return.
+If you are an employee, the running costs of a home office are not generally claimable.
+However, if part of your employment involves working from home significantly, a portion of the running costs may be claimable.

 These include rent, mortgage interest, council rates and house insurance premiums.
-Alternatively, if you work from home regularly but not the majority of your work hours, you can claim a deduction for the number of hours per week you work from home.
+Alternatively, if you work from home regularly but not for the majority of your work hours, you can claim a deduction.
+The calculation is the number of hours per week you work from home.
 The deduction is calculated as a set rate of the total hours worked from home for the year.

 Tools, Equipment or Other Assets

-Some occupations require their employees to purchase their own tools and equipment to undertake their work activities.
+Some occupations require their employees to purchase their own tools and equipment.
 The costs of tools and equipment purchased directly for your employment can be added as a deduction.
 If the asset is for both personal and work use, only the work portion should be included as a deduction, for example, 50% of the cost.

 You may have out-of-pocket costs directly related to your income but do not fall under any of these categories.
 An expense can still be claimed in your Australian online tax return as a tax deduction even if it doesn’t fall into the above categories.